-Just when I thought I’d eaten enough houmous to keep me going for at least 10 years, I go and bloody make it from scratch (I’m foolish like that).
-When I was a student, I used to get drunk and make houmous and minted potatoes in the middle of the night, instead of staggering to KFC like everyone else.
-Although thinking back on it, perhaps KFC was the safer option, no one should operate a food processor after 4 white wine spritzers but what can I say, I’m a houmous wielding maverick.
+Just when I thought I’d eaten enough hummus to keep me going for at least 10 years, I go and make it from scratch.
+When I was a student, I used to get drunk and make hummus and minted potatoes in the middle of the night, instead of staggering to KFC like everyone else.
+Although thinking back on it, perhaps KFC was the safer option – no one should operate a food processor after 4 white wine spritzers.
+What can I say, I’m a humous wielding maverick.

 Anyway, much like my baked falafel recipe, the type of canned chickpeas you use is really important.
 I like the big fat juicy ones that Napolina do, most supermarket own brands are too bullet like.
 Use a food processor if you prefer a smoother texture and a hand blender for a more rough pâté.
 I’ve used a food processor on this occasion but I’ve made this recipe many times with a hand blender to save on washing up.

-Although making houmous is easy, it can go pretty wrong pretty quickly if too much liquid is added, so make sure you have an emergency can of chickpeas spare.
-Adding an extra can of chickpeas can save any sloppy houmous disaster (of which I have had several).
+Although making hummus is easy, it can go pretty wrong pretty quickly if too much liquid is added, so make sure you have an emergency can of chickpeas spare.
+Adding an extra can of chickpeas can save any sloppy hummus disaster – of which, I have had several.

 4 tbs Tahini